adish-jain/trading-engine/readme.md

 ```
 5) Repeat steps 2 through 4 to add orders for other traders.
 As matches are made, you will see the `status` field of orders change to `partially_filled` or `filled` depending on the quantities of the matches made.

+## Final Thoughts
+At first glance, this project was hugely intimidating for me.
+Many of the tools and libraries I utilized throughout this project were ones I had never even heard of before, much less worked with.
+In that sense, there was quite a learning curve for me.

+In total, I spent four days fleshing this project out.
+To break it down by day:

+- Day 1: Understanding the Problem & Creating a Framework
+    Was spent on familiarizing myself with the problem I had to solve, and then understanding the tools and libraries by which I could produce some solution.
+This meant a lot of Googling, watching Youtube tutorials, and reading plenty of documentation.
+Once I had reviewed HTTP protocols and had a solid grasp of Falcon and how it works, I began to shift gears to actually designing a framework which could solve the problem.
+This meant setting my problem in the Object-Oriented Paradigm, and understanding exactly what objects I was dealing with, how they interacted, and the extent of their interactions.
+No code was written on Day 1 except some very simple playing around.

+- Day 2: Processing & Storing Orders
+    Once I conceptualized the framework, I began to actually write some code.
+I first went about solving the problem of how I could take JSON inputs and store it in memory.
+I further decomposed this problem into two parts: processing JSON inputs and storing data in memory.